cloudfoundry-attic/stac2/README.md

 ### update_app

     # the "update_app" action is used to simulate updating the apps bits after a minor code edit.
 Note, this
-    # action is coded in a way that it doesn't realy change an apps bits.
+    # action is coded in a way that it doesn't really change an apps bits.
 Instead it takes advantage of
     # internal knowledge that even without changes, as long as the resources of an app are small enough
     # they will always be uploaded and re-staged.
 If this behavior changes, some additional code needs
     # to be added to the implementation to pro-actively dirty the app.